 Directly behind the Buffalo History Museum, in the Japanese Gardens overlooking Mirror Lake, the Buffalo Cherry Blossom Festival will take place from May 4 to May 5.
 U.S. News recognized this unique celebration of the arrival of spring along with events and gardens in Washington DC, St. Louis and international locations in Amsterdam, Spain and Japan.

-Within walking distance of the festival, you’ll find the Buffalo History Museum, Buffalo AKG Art Museum (closed for renovations and re-opening in Spring 2023), Burchfield Penney Art Center, Hoyt Lake, multitudes of walking trails throughout Olmsted’s sprawling Delaware Park, and the Buffalo Zoo and Frank Lloyd Wright’s Martin House just a bit further out.
+Within walking distance of the festival, you’ll find the Buffalo History Museum, Buffalo AKG Art Museum, Burchfield Penney Art Center, Hoyt Lake, multitudes of walking trails throughout Olmsted’s sprawling Delaware Park, and the Buffalo Zoo and Frank Lloyd Wright’s Martin House just a bit further out.
 The cherry blossoms and the surrounding area are just another example of the unexpected delights you’ll find when visiting Buffalo.

 You can read the entire list from U.S. News and World Report here.